 Lawrence is a city located in Douglas County, Kansas.
 With a 2020 population of 99,496, it is the 6th largest city in Kansas and the 320th largest city in the United States.
 Lawrence is currently growing at a rate of 1.12% annually and its population has increased by 13.52% since the most recent census, which recorded a population of 87,643 in 2010.
 Spanning over 35 miles, Lawrence has a population density of 2,914 people per square mile.

 The average household income in Lawrence is $70,883 with a poverty rate of 21.84%.
 The median rental costs in recent years comes to $892 per month, and the median house value is $188,100.
 The median age in Lawrence is 27.9 years, 27.1 years for males, and 28.7 years for females.
 For every 100 females there are 97.7 males.

 This city is a “college town,” as it is the location of the Haskell Indian Nations University and the University of Kansas.
-Lawrence was originally a center for politics, but it now has a diverse economy that includes agriculture, manufacturing and education.
+Lawrence was originally a center for politics, but it now has a diverse economy that includes agriculture, manufacturing, and education.

 Population Growth in Lawrence

 Because of the city’s economic and educational opportunities, it has experienced steady growth since the 19th century.
-The most recent estimates show that the population is up almost 9% since the last census in 2010, and this city is well on its way to reaching 100,000 citizens in the near future.
+The most recent estimates show that the population was up almost 9% since the last census in 2010, and this city is well on its way to reaching 100,000 citizens in the near future.